Encyclopedia of Life

 EOL’s search function is an especially good one for suggesting reasonable alternatives for misspelled words.
 A real plus for a site aimed at young users.

-- The Field Guide tool provides a way to organize and customize species information for specific interests or projects.
+- The Field Guides and Species Observations tool provides a way to organize and customize species information for specific interests or projects.

-- The Collections tool lets users collect or group anything on EOL.
+- The Creating A Virtual Collection tool lets users collect or group anything on EOL.

 High School Biology